 If you enable hsecure for the first time and the password file does not exist, then the device creates a normal default username (rwa) and password (rwa).
 In this case, the password does not meet the minimum requirements for hsecure and as a result the system prompts you to change the password.

-For more information about the hsecure flag, see Configuring Security on Avaya Virtual Services Platform 7200 Series and 8000 Series, NN47227-601.
+For more information about the hsecure flag, see Security for Avaya Virtual Services Platform 4000 Series, NN46251-601.

 Enhanced secure mode